 NoteDeleting a casefile cannot be undone.
 This is a permanent action.
 MerusCase advises all firms to sparingly use this action.
 As this cannot be undone, deleting is limited to certain User Access Levels.

 Miscommunication can be common in a law firm.
 Perhaps your large firm had a case entered in one office and then that same case was entered in yours.
 Your firm’s case list now has two versions of the same case but with different activities noted on each.
 What’s a firm to do?

 To correct this error and have just one case moving forward, use the Combine/Merge Cases button to eliminate confusion, clean up your case list, and ensure all case information is accurate.

 Select the 2+ cases you would like to combine by checking the box on each case row.
 The maximum number of cases that can be combined at one time is 10 cases.
 This limit reduces the chance of cases and their activities being combined erroneously.

 Click the Combine/Merge Cases button.

 On click, a pop up will appear warning you that this action is permanent and cannot be undone.
+Similarly to case deletion, if you selected a number of cases that exceeds the allowed limit, the warning will notify you that excess cases have been deselected.
+You will also be presented with the option to contact our support team if you need to combine a lerger number of cases.
 Additionally, the system requires you to select a case to be the primary of those selected.
 The activities, parties, and ledger items of the unselected case(s) will be merged into the primary case.
 The information in Case Details will not be consolidated and will maintain the information from the primary case.